Ishaan28malik/Get-Dev-Resources/Designer-Resources/Designer-main.md

 - [Rotato 3D mockups](https://rotato.xyz)
 - [Lorem Ipsum](http://www.lipsum.com/feed/html)
 - [BrowserFrame](https://browserframe.com/) is the easiest way to wrap screenshots in browser frames.
 Supports multiple browsers, operating systems, and themes.
 Great for landing pages and mockups.
-- [CSS Tricks](https://css-tricks.com/) is really good if you want to explore ideas or want to learn about some new, modern CSS property or want the world to know about some new package/plugin you developed on your own.
-Its a free kind of a community of its own.

 ## Tutorial